gkiko/NewsFeedNLP/README.md

 RussianAgent
 ============

-Determine if the politician works for Russian government
+Determine if the politician works for Russian government using Sentiment analysis.